Why do you need an expert witness?

 Whiplash type injury

-You do need a lawyer, but they too may still need more information to decide if you have a case, and if you do, what injuries there are and the likely success of fighting the case for you.
+You do need a lawyer, but they need more information to decide if you have a case, and if you do, what injuries there are, what their costs are and the likely success of fighting the case for you.

-Your lawyer is an expert in the law, but obviously can’t be so in dentistry too, so they will need an expert to aid them in this area.
+Your lawyer is an expert in the law, but obviously not so in dentistry too, so they will need an expert to aid them in this area.
 This is where the Dental Expert Witness’ role becomes invaluable, without him or her, your lawyer will not be aware of the full extent of your injury.

-The Dental Expert Witness’ opinion is relied upon by the lawyer and possibly court, in order to assist the client’s legal counsel, opposing counsel and potentially a court to make an educated decision based on facts.
+The Dental Expert Witness’ opinion is relied upon by the lawyer and possibly court, in order to assist the client’s legal counsel, opposing counsel and potentially the court to make a ruling.

 Information provided by a Dental expert witness (DEW) supplied must be impartial, accurate, and based on fact and be seen not to have a hidden agenda or ulterior motive.
 It can have a significantly beneficial effect on a case.

-One problem is that here in Canada expert witnesses are not freely available and therefore not called upon and therefore hundreds, possibly thousands of injured parties do not get fair compensation because their legal counsel simply don’t realize that this resource is available and can be used to their client’s benefit.
+Therefore it is likely that thousands of injured parties do not get fair compensation because their legal counsel simply don’t realize that this resource is available and can be used to their client’s benefit.

-With honesty and a good command of the facts an expert witness can turn a case and potentially increase the settlement value.
+With honesty and a good command of the facts an expert witness can turn a case and potentially increase the settlement value to reflect what is fair and just.

-The Expert’s opinion can relate to complex issues such as jaw joint problems, TemporoMandibular joint Disorders –(TMD) which often result from car accidents and indeed, even unfortunately, dental treatment itself.
+The Expert’s opinion can relate to complex issues too, such as jaw joint problems, (TemporoMandibular joint Disorders – TMD) which often result from dental treatment itself and from accidents.